The Oregon Department of Environmental Quality has filed a series of liens against Ross Island Sand & Gravel.

 Related: Moribund Ross Island Sand & Gravel Headquarters Gets New Life

 Ross Island Sand & Gravel hired Pacific Fence and Wire Company to fence the headquarters property so the city could store vehicles and equipment there.
 In 2023, Pacific Fence billed Ross Island a total of $370,493.
-Ross Island paid part of the tab but, according to a lawsuit, the Pamplin company failed to pay $152,595 of the total.
-Pacific Fence won a judgement for that amount and is still seeking payment.
+Ross Island paid part of the tab, but, according to a lawsuit, the Pamplin company failed to pay $152,595 of the total.
+Pacific Fence won a judgment for that amount and is still seeking payment.

 Ross Island also faces a January hearing in front of a state administrative law judge over its failure to make adequate progress on its agreement with the Oregon Department of State Lands to reclaim the underwater and uplands portions of Ross Island.
 The company mined the bottom of the Willamette River from 1925 to 2001 and processed rock on the uplands.
 Under an agreement with DSL, which regulates the river bottom, the company was supposed to refill much of the river bottom and restore upland habitat.
-When it fell behind on its agreement, DSL levied a $2.9 million penalty, which Ross Island is contesting.
+When Ross Island fell behind on its agreement, DSL levied a $2.9 million penalty, which Ross Island is contesting.

 Related: A Pamplin Company Is Failing to Meet Its Obligations to Restore Ross Island Lagoon